iOS SDK

 Limitations

-• KMP dependency -- the SDK is a Kotlin Multiplatform framework, so some APIs use Kotlin-style naming conventions
+• KMP naming — the SDK is a Kotlin Multiplatform framework, so some low-level APIs use Kotlin-style naming conventions

 Sample Project

-A complete Swift/SwiftUI sample app is available at sample-ios-swift/ in the repository.
-To run it:
+A complete Swift/SwiftUI sample app is available at sample-ios-swift/ in the repository:

 2. Open sample-ios-swift/SampleApp.xcodeproj in Xcode.